 This annex is informative.

-[Drafting Note: Should we delete all tables this annex?
-(1) They add nothing new but merely duplicate information, (2) they do not capture some requirements in the body, (3) they make the revision process difficult, and (4) some columns are not about conformance.
-It was agreed to postpone this issue until we have a better idea about the introduction of XAdES into OPC.]

 General

 This annex summarizes best practices for producers and consumers implementing the Open Packaging Conventions.
 It is intended as a convenience; the text in the referenced clause or subclause is considered normative in all cases.

 The top-level topics and their identifiers are described as follows: